-Unless part of a published and prepared, shared program at the Reservation, camper involvements are restricted to within the camp they are registered to attend.
+Unless part of a published and prepared, shared program at the Reservation, campers should remain on the Hidden Valley side of the reservation.
 Reminder: the "Bell Highway" (Griswold Ln.) is for vehicle use only, not hikers (safety first)!

 HIKING AROUND GSR